darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 git clone https://github.com/bengland2/smallfile.git

 ```
-- Run the following commands to mount the EFS file system on each instance and change ownership of the mount point (add a file system id of the file system you created in VPC1:
+- Run the following commands to mount the EFS file system on each instance and change permission of the mount point (add a file system id of the file system you created in VPC1:

 ```sh
 sudo mkdir -p /mnt/efs